-On a typical year, Old Bill’s Fun Run starts and ends at Town Square and includes a 5K and 10K run/walk, as well as a highly competitive Diaper Derby.
+On a typical year, Old Bill’s Fun Run includes a interactive nonprofit booth fair, 5K and 10K run/walk, as well as a highly competitive Diaper Derby.
 Winners of each race receive prize money to donate to their favorite nonprofits.
-Of course, 2021 is an atypical year!
-The pandemic has necessitated some event modifications.
-Please visit oldbills.org for details and updates.

 Who Provides the Matching Funds?